timomeh/tiptap-extension-code-block-shiki/CONTRIBUTING.md

 ## Contribute with PRs

-First for all, thanks for contributing!
-To contribue code, open a Pull Request with your changes.
+First of all, thanks for contributing!
+To contribute code, open a pull request with your changes.

-I'd kindly ask you to not format existing code, like adding semicolons or changing single quotes to double quotes everywhere.
-If you contribute code, focus on your changes, and nothing else.
+I'd like to ask you not to format existing code, like adding semicolons or changing single quotes to double quotes everywhere.
+When contributing code, focus on your changes and nothing else.

 ## Developing locally